Raz-Bouganim/Nand2Tetris/README.md

 ## About the Course

 The Nand2Tetris course covers all the steps involved in building a computer, starting from NAND gates to creating a functional software stack.
-This hands-on approach provides
+This hands-on approach provides a deep understanding of hardware-software interaction, covering digital logic, low-level programming, virtual machines, and compiler construction, culminating in a functional computer system.